ihsn/nada-documentation/src/admin-guide/web-ui/studies.md

 ![](~@imageBase/images/data_tabs_script.png)

+Documenting, cataloguing and disseminating data has the potential to increase the volume and diversity of data analysis.
+There is also much value in documenting, cataloguing and disseminating **data processing and analysis scripts**.
+There are multiple reasons to include reproducibility, replicability, and auditability of data analytics as a component of a data dissemination system.
+They include:

+   -	Improve the **quality of research and analytical work**.
+Public scrutiny enables contestability and independent quality control; it is a strong incentive for additional rigor.
+   -	Allow the **re-purposing or expansion of analytical work** by the research community, thereby increasing its relevance, utility and value of both the data and of the analytical work that makes use of them.
+   -	Protect the **reputation and credibility** of the analysis.
+   -	Provide students and researchers with useful **training and reference materials** on socio-economic development analysis.
+   -	Satisfy a **requirement** imposed by peer reviewed journals or financial sponsors of research.

+Technological solutions such as GitHub, Jupyter Notebooks and Jupiter Lab have been developed to facilitate the preservation, versioning, and sharing of code, and to enable collaborative work around data analysis.
+And recommendations and style guides have been produced to foster usability, adaptability, and reproducibility of code.
+But these solutions do not fully address the issue of discoverability of data analysis scripts, which requires better documentation and cataloguing solutions.
+We therefore propose --as a complement to existing solutions-- a metadata schema to document data analysis projects and the related scripts.
+The production of structured metadata will contribute not only to discoverability, but also to the reproducibility, replicability, and auditability of data analytics.

 ### Loading metadata (web interface)

 This option is currently not available.
 It will be added in a future version of NADA.